mcous/decoy/docs/usage/errors-and-warnings.md

 Decoy, however, believes that, for data provider dependencies, asserting that a mock was called correctly is an over-constraint of the system.
 Instead, you set up Decoy stubs with:

-1. Configure a return value or side effect **if and only if it is given specific input**
+1. Configure a return value or side effect **if and only if it is given the correct input**
 2. Call your test subject
     - Your test subject will only trigger the configured behavior if it calls the mock correctly

-This, however, requires a sizable mentality shift in terms of how you use mocks in your test.
+This, however, may require a shift in how you think about mocks in your tests.
 Until that shift happens, you may be tempted to write:

 ```python
 def test_subject(decoy: Decoy):